kabessao/twitch2discordBridge/README.md

 # twitch2discordBridge
 replicates twitch chat into a discord chat through webhooks

-for getting the tiwtch credentials you will need to create a tiwtch bot then go to https://twitchapps.com/tmi/ to get your oauth key.
+you will need to create a twitch bot to use it.

 if you leave the `OAuth Redirect url's` empty on the bot creator you'll need to use your own credentials.
 It's weird, I know.